JohnnyWiseau141/tutorialy/README.md

 3. quiz for awesome people
 4. text adventure game
 5. in temperature conversion, make a loop so it keeps prompting user to put in correct input. do not shut down after bruh moments

+# 5-3-22 notes:

+1. Fix the indentation after completing the quizzes on Heroku.